 Many of the short-term rental platforms have pricing tools that allow to plug in the pertinent data and then generate a reasonable rental price for you.
 Whatever method you use, experts in this area generally recommend the following:

 - Compare your condo with similar condos for rent in your immediate area to see what others are charging – and getting.

 - Early on in the short-term rental process (until you get established with positive reviews), you might want to charge slightly less than your competition.

 - Time your renting and listing to coincide with big local events that draw people in so that you can price just a little higher when short-term rental space is at a premium.

 4. Be Prepared to Spend a Little

 The old adage that you have to spend money to make money holds true here as well.
-Making bank using your condo as a short-term rental in Middletown will require you to keep it thoroughly cleaned and in tip-top, often with professional assistance.
+Making bank using your condo as a short-term rental in Springboro will require you to keep it thoroughly cleaned and in tip-top, often with professional assistance.
 And if you use Airbnb or VRBO, you’ll have to pay their service fee.
 But being willing to make the necessary investment will likely mean more rental income.

 5. Vet the Guests

 And, finally, using your condo as a short-term rental, a profitable one, means being picky about whom you rent to.
 So vet your guests and get a security deposit.
 Talk to potential tenants directly and establish a dialogue to get a feel for them – to get a sense of whether they will respect and take care of your property.
 Otherwise, you’ll wind up spending a bundle on repair bills that will eat into your profit.

 You can indeed make bank using your condo as a short-term rental in Springboro.
 It just takes a little research, preparation, and cautiousness.
 Renting a condo is different from renting a house, so if you’re still not sure how to proceed, contact an experienced local agent.